Nick’s Greek Tomato Salad

 What makes this salad so wonderful is using the ripest tomatoes you can find.
 The juice from the tomatoes helps flavor the dressing, which is mostly just red wine vinegar and a lot of it.

-Don’t let August tomatoes go by without making this simple bowl of food.
+Don’t let August tomatoes go by without making this simple greek salad.

 Don’t get too caught up by the amounts in this Greek Tomato Salad.
 3-4 tomatoes is about right though and I wouldn’t add too much more onion to the salad.
 It’s all extremely flexible though.